 Browser-based methods can be blocked in certain browser configurations and some browser-based methods are ignored by search robots.
 Other types of browser-based redirects can appear "sneaky" and get you in trouble with Google.
 For those reasons, browser-based redirects are discouraged, in favor of server-side redirects.

 One of the most common reasons for updating URLs, is when you are moving your website to a new platform.
 Depending on how easily the old and new platforms work together, the platforms may generate different URLs (page.aspx instead of page.php).
 This is an area to evaluate when selecting new platforms; a platform that requires no (or only a few) changes to URL structure is preferable since it lessens the chances of losing traffic.

 When transitioning a website with only a few pages with changed URLs, redirecting each page is easy.
 But if you have lots of pages with changed URLs (for example, thousands of product pages all have changed URLs) sometimes it is more practical to only select the "best" pages to redirect.
 This may include redirecting pages with several external links, high traffic volume, a high number of social shares, a higher conversion rate, or some combination of those factors.

 There are a number of tools available to help you check the server-side redirects you have implemented.
-In Google Search Console, you can go to the fetch as Google tool and input the old version of the URL (the version you redirected).
-Google should show that this URL is Redirected.
+In Google Search Console, you can go to the Fetch as Google tool and input the old version of the URL (the version you redirected).
+Google should show that this URL with the status “Redirected.”
 You can click on the URL for more details about the redirect, including if the redirect is using a 301 HTTP Status Response code to indicate it is permanent.